 III.
-GROUPS
+GROUPS: DEFINITIONS

-In this Section we finally get to the point of defining what a group is by stating the group axioms.
-These are illustrated with a number of examples: the two-element group, the group of the equilateral triangle, finite groups, the permutation group, discrete groups, point groups and space groups.
+In this Section we finally get to the point of defining what a group is by stating the group axioms (see: Wigner, 1959; Hamermesh, 1962; Tinkham, 1964; Gilmore, 2008; Sternberg, 1994).
+These are illustrated in the following sections with a number of examples: finite groups, including the two-element group, the group of transformations that leaves the equilateral triangle invariant, the permutation group, point groups, and discrete groups with a countable infinite number of group operations, such as space groups.
 Then we introduce groups of transformations in space as matrix groups.
 Lie groups are introduced and examples of matrix Lie groups are presented.
 Lie groups are linearized to form their Lie algebras, and groups are recovered from their algebras by reversing the linearization procedure using the exponential mapping.
 Many of the important properties of Lie algebras are introduced, including isomorphisms among different representations of a Lie algebra.
-A powerful disentangling theorem is presented and illustrated in a very simple case that plays a prominent role in the field of Quantum Optics.
+A powerful disentangling theorem is presented and illustrated in a very simple case that plays a prominent rôle in the field of Quantum Optics.
 We will use this result in the Section on Special Functions.

-A Group Axioms
+A. Group Axioms

-A group G consists of - a set of group elements $g_1, g_2, g_3, \dots \in G$ together with an operation \circ , called group multiplication - that satisfy the following four axions:
+A group G consists of:

+- a set of group elements: $g_0, g_1, g_2, g_3, \dots \in G$ - a group operation, \circ , called group multiplication that satisfy the following four axioms:

-Closure: $g_i \in G$, $g_j \in G \Rightarrow g_i \circ g_j \in G$
+Closure: $g_i \in G, \ g_j \in G \Rightarrow g_i \circ g_j \in G$